 Key Takeaways:

-- The FDA has reported 43 cases of "sudden, irreversible blindness" in men using erectile dysfunction drugs like Viagra, Cialis, and Levitra.
+- The FDA has reported 43 cases of "sudden, irreversible blindness" in men linked to the use of erectile dysfunction drugs like Viagra, Cialis, and Levitra.

-- The FAA reportedly prohibits pilots from taking these medications within 24 hours of flying due to the associated vision risks, although the specific regulation was not found by the article's author.
+- The reported vision problems are significant for pilots, with the FAA reportedly barring pilots from using these drugs within 24 hours of flying (though the specific regulation was not confirmed by the article).

-- Drug companies deny a direct causal link, noting that the reported type of blindness also occurs in men with diabetes and heart problems, conditions often associated with erectile dysfunction.
+- The drugs' mechanism of redistributing blood flow is believed to potentially reduce blood supply to the eyes; however, drug companies deny a direct causal link, noting this type of blindness also occurs in men with diabetes and heart problems.

 See a mistake?
 Contact us.